-Enclosed, please find one (1) original and two (2) copies (on CD-ROM) of the following documents:
+Enclosed, please find one (1) original and two (2) copies (on CD-ROM) of the adopted amendment to the City of Sunrise Comprehensive Plan.
+The information provided below is in accordance with Section 163.3184(3) F.S. and the Department's submittal guidelines.